 Most cases of Angelman syndrome are not inherited, particularly those caused by a deletion in the maternal chromosome 15 or by paternal uniparental disomy.
 These genetic changes occur as random events during the formation of reproductive cells (eggs and sperm) or in early embryonic development.
 Affected people typically have no history of the disorder in their family.

 Rarely, a genetic change responsible for Angelman syndrome can be inherited.
-For example, it is possible for a mutation in the UBE3A gene or in the nearby region of DNA that controls gene activation to be passed from one generation to the next.
+For example, it is possible for a variant in the UBE3A gene or in the nearby region of DNA that controls gene activation to be passed from one generation to the next.

 Other Names for This Condition